dora-team/dora.dev/hugo/content/capabilities/working-in-small-batches/index.md

 experience to develop.
 Ideally, your developers should be checking multiple small releasable changes
 [into trunk at least once per day](/capabilities/trunk-based-development).

+This discipline is especially important when using AI coding assistants.
+While AI excels at generating large blocks of code quickly, large changes are difficult to review, test, and integrate safely.
+By enforcing small batches, you shift the developer's focus from raw code generation to thoughtful decomposition and verification.

 The key is to start development at the service or API layer, not at the UI layer.
 In this way, you can make additions to the API that won't initially be